 To help care for the sudden flood of sick patients and reduce the spread of COVID-19, many hospitals and outpatient clinics postponed non-emergent or elective surgeries and procedures.
 While larger hospital systems were mostly able to withstand the sudden loss of revenue, smaller hospitals and clinics — many of which were already struggling — were hit the hardest.

 According to the Chartis Center for Rural Health Opens PDF, 135 rural hospitals have closed in the last decade and another 453 are now at risk for closing their doors — mostly due to financial setbacks.
-As of May 2021, about 20 percent of Iowa's 90 rural hospitals External Site are likely at risk for closure, according to Bill Menner, executive director of the Iowa Rural Health Association.
+Bill Menner, executive director of the Iowa Rural Health Association, stated in an article published by Iowa Public Radio that 20 percent of Iowa's 89 rural hospitals External Site were at risk for closure before the pandemic began and it's likely higher now.
 Though some pandemic-related financial struggles were offset by state and federal emergency funds, it may not be enough for these hospitals to stay afloat much longer.
 It’s a similar story in South Dakota, according to the Argus Leader External Site, where 38 critical-access hospitals External Site in the state took a financial hit from the pandemic.

 When a rural hospital closes, it creates a large gap in access to care for the local community — particularly for patient services like obstetrics (OB) and chemotherapy — forcing people to travel at least 30 minutes (but often much longer) to get care.
 In major medical emergencies, rural residents may have to drive hundreds of miles or pay for an ambulance ride to get the lifesaving care they need.